 This high route deserves to be a classic in North Cascades National Park, equal to (albeit shorter than) the Ptarmigan Traverse to the South.
 After "discovering" this route in 2015 - I know of only two other traverses, one done 30 years ago! - I hope to get to cross the Inspiration High Route annually.

-I'm able to offer this trip in cooperation with Pro Guiding Service.
+I offer this trip as a guide-employee of Pro Guiding Service.